SumiSastri/dev-blogs/docs/data-infrastructures/part1-types-of-data-infrastructures.md

 ---
 layout: default
 title: Short history of the shift from mainframe servers to serverless
-parent: Data infrastructures
+parent: Data infrastructures and cloud computing
-nav_order: 4
+nav_order: 5
 ---

 # Short history of the shift from mainframe servers to serverless